gaultier/blog/optimization-tales-cockroachdb-part1.md

 Time: 1.180s total (execution 0.914s / network 0.265s)
 ```

+Notice that nearly all of the time is now spent waiting for the network: 911ms out of 912ms.
+It's purely cross-region round-trips.

 When we are in the favorable case of the same region, latency is really good:

 ```plaintext